-In its 2021 Budget, the government announced not only the amount of the fourth grant for the Self Employed Income Support Scheme (SEISS), but also that a fifth and final grant would be made available for the period from May to September 2021.
+In its 2021 Budget earlier this year, the government announced that a fifth and final Self Employed Income Support Scheme (SEISS) grant would be made available for the period from 1 May 2021 to 30 September 2021.

-How are the fourth and fifth SEISS grants different from previous grants?
+How is the fifth SEISS grant different from previous grants?

-Our separate blogs about the 2021 Coronavirus recovery plan from the government, and the Budget 2021, give details about the SEISS along with all other measures for business announced by the government recently.
+Our separate blogs about the 2021 Coronavirus recovery plan from the government, and the Budget 2021, give details about the SEISS along with all other measures for businesses that were recently announced by the government.

-But, in summary, the eligibility has been expanded with the fourth and fifth grants, and some new checks imposed.
+But, in summary, the eligibility was expanded with the fourth and now the fifth grant, and some new checks imposed.

 Crucially for those newer to self-employment, it’s no longer the case that only those who were eligible for the original three grants can apply.